DShield-ISC/dshield/README.md

 ### Special Update Note: Versions < 0.4 to >= 0.4

-The handling of Python packages hat to be changed from distro package manager to pip.
+The handling of Python packages had to be changed from distro package manager to pip.
 This means the update is pain.
 Sorry for that.

 You have three alternatives: